ramonsuarez/dbt-Fundamentals-finished-project/README.md

-# dbt Fundamentals & Certified Developer learning path labs adapted for use Microsoft Fabric
+# dbt in Microsoft Fabric demo

 This is an adapted version of the dbt Fundamentals course materials plus most of the exercises in the learning path labs, configured to work with Microsoft Fabric's SQL analytics endpoint for the data warehouse using the dbt-fabric connector.